MIG vs TIG Welding – Main Differences Explained

 MIG vs TIG Welding Aluminium

 It is important to minimise the contact of bare aluminium with air as it can react to form aluminium oxide.
-TIG welding can form precise beads from the welding torch is optimal to cut through the layer.
+TIG welding can form precise beads from the welding torch is optimal for cutting through the layer.
 Running it in AC will also result in cleaning the aluminium oxide on the surface.

 Other metals like copper and titanium can be welded using both processes but TIG is generally preferred for welding thinner aluminium stock to guarantee clean welds with no spatter.